DirecTV CEO Talks Online Video Plans, Dish Deal Hurdles

 He emphasized that the company wouldn't try to take on Netflix with a broad-based offer.
 "What we are looking at is niche ideas … if we get the rights," he said.
 The niche market focus could allow the company to reach cord cutters and millennials, White said.

 Hinting that DirecTV was "already well down that path" of negotiating for rights, he said it would be premature for the firm to detail its plans at this stage though.
+It later emerged that the company may target a niche service for Hispanics first.

 "Post-Hulu, we have had to take a step back and look at other ideas that will probably be more targeted," White had said earlier in the year.